A Look at Strategic Planning, Formative Research, and Issues Management

-In the Reitz reading, a ‘dialogic model’ is mentioned (Page 43), where there is “a ‘communicative give and take’, where the process is open and negotiated between an organization and its publics.”
+In the Reitz reading, the ‘dialogic model’ is (Page 43) where there is “a ‘communicative give and take’, where the process is open and negotiated between an organization and its publics.”
 This, in a way, is the essence of social media.
 It’s less of organizations dictating terms and paradigms to various publics.
 Instead, the publics are talking back, and it’s up to the strategic planner to carefully listen.

 On Page 15, Smith mentions formative research, denoting three pieces of it, to analyze the situation, the organization, and the publics.

 To evaluate matters intelligently, the strategic planner must take a look at what’s happening.
 For a financial services company, it could be anything from a worldwide sell-off to crop failures in Argentina to an employee engaging in what might be insider trading.